ofjake/ofjake.github.io/README.md

-## This repository contains simple HTML and CSS implementation for a minimal bio card.
+## This repository contains files for my site.
 ### It is designed to provide a concise overview of personal information in a visually appealing format.

 #### Features: